tj-mc/tilde/docs/SYNTAX.md

 ```
 ## Standard Library

 Tails includes a comprehensive standard library for functional programming and common operations.
-Stdlib functions are called directly by name and take precedence over user-defined actions when resolving function names.
+Stdlib functions are called directly by name and take precedence over user-defined functions when resolving function names.

 ### List Operations
 ```tails